Touch of Class (band)

 Touch of Class is an American soul/R&B musical group from Philadelphia, Pennsylvania, that had a number of hits in the 1970s including, "I'm in Heaven", "Don't Want No Other Lover", "You Got to Know Better", and "I Need Action".

 History

 Career

 Touch of Class was formed in Philadelphia, Pennsylvania, with the brothers, Gerald Jackson and Pete Jackson, Herbert Brevard and Michael Hailstock.
 The band was active from the mid-1970s until mid-1980s.
-Touch of Class debut album, "I'm I Heaven" was recorded at Sigma Sound Studio in Philadelphia, with some of the musicians from Salsoul Orchestra in the session.
+Touch of Class debut album, "I'm I Heaven" was recorded at the Sigma Sound Studios in Philadelphia, with some of the musicians from Salsoul Orchestra in the session.
 Their debut single, which is the title track of the album was written by, brothers Melvin and Mervin Steals and produced by John Davis.
 "I'm In Heaven" was released in October 1975 on Midland International Records, and spent 11 weeks on the Billboard R&B Chart peaking at #65.
 The song along with the B-side,"I Love You Pretty" written by the Jackson brothers and Hailstock.